linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 Source: Datastream

 You might wonder whether a commodity fund should use futures contracts to create synthetic commodities, or whether the fund should hold the physical commodity (where feasible).
 An important implication of the discussion in Section 3 is that it is generally preferable to invest in synthetic commodities rather than physical commodities.
 To see this, we can compare the returns to owning the physical commodity and owning a synthetic commodity.
 As before, let $\lambda(0, T)$ denote the future value of storage costs.

 To invest in the physical commodity for 1 year, we can buy the commodity and prepay storage costs.
-This costs  $S_0 + \lambda(0,1) / (1 + R)$  initially and one period later pays  $S_1 + \lambda(0,1) - \lambda(0,1) = S_1$ .
+This costs $S_0 + \lambda(0,1) / (1 + R)$ initially and one period later pays $S_1 + \lambda(0,1) - \lambda(0,1) = S_1$.

-An investment in the synthetic commodity costs the present value of the forward price,  $F_{0,1} / (1 + R)$ , and pays  $S_{1}$ .
+An investment in the synthetic commodity costs the present value of the forward price, $F_{0,1} / (1 + R)$, and pays $S_{1}$.
 The synthetic investment will be preferable if

 $$

 F _ {0, 1} / (1 + R) <   S _ {0} + \lambda (0, 1) / (1 + R)

-$$ or  $F_{0,1} < S_0(1 + R) + \lambda (0,1)$ .
-Suppose, however, that  $F_{0,1} > S_0(1 + R) + \lambda (0,1)$ .
+$$ or $F_{0,1} < S_0(1 + R) + \lambda (0,1)$.
+Suppose, however, that $F_{0,1} > S_0(1 + R) + \lambda (0,1)$.
 This is an arbitrage opportunity exploitable by buying the commodity, storing it, paying storage costs, and selling it forward.
 Thus, if there is no arbitrage, we expect that $F_{0,1} \leq S_0(1 + R) + \lambda (0,1)$ and the synthetic commodity will be the less expensive way to obtain the commodity return.
 Moreover, there will be equality only in a carry market.
 So investors will be indifferent between physical and synthetic commodities in a carry market, and will prefer synthetic commodities at all other times.

-# CHAPTER SUMMARY
+## Chapter Summary

 At a general level, commodity forward prices can be described by the same formula as financial forward prices: